jakshin/yazpt/tips-for-linux.md

 # Tips for using yazpt on GNU/Linux

 Yazpt mostly just works on recently-released Linux distros, but sometimes a little tweaking is needed to get its Unicode characters and/or emoji rendering well.
-Here are a few tips based on my experiences using yazpt on various distros, primarily in their default terminal emulators (GNOME Terminal, Konsole, MATE Terminal, or Xfce Terminal).
+Here are a few tips based on my experiences using yazpt on various distros, primarily in their default terminal emulators (usually GNOME Terminal or a related project, or Konsole).

 I also tested yazpt in XTerm when I could.
 Regardless of distro, using XTerm is kind of miserable unless you put a little time into configuring it - so much so, in fact, that I only ever run XTerm, or test yazpt in XTerm, with a reasonable [.Xresources file](./resources/Xresources) installed.
 Using yazpt in XTerm without first [installing](./resources/install-resources.zsh) my `.Xresources` isn't recommended (if you try it, you'll see why 😉).
 Even when well-configured, in many environments XTerm doesn't render emoji well, so yazpt's yolo preset tries to detect those cases, and substitute emoticons for emoji.

+## Bodhi Linux 5.1 (Enlightenment)

+In Terminology, yazpt's Unicode characters are rendered a bit poorly with the default font; you can fix it by changing the font to, say, DejaVu Sans Mono (right click anywhere in a Terminology window > Settings > Font).

+The yolo preset's emoji are also rendered as awful little monochrome line drawings by default, so yazpt automatically switches to emoticons instead.
+To get emoji in the prompt, just install the [Noto Color Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoColorEmoji.ttf), by copying it to the `~/.local/share/fonts` directory and then running `fc-cache -f` -- next time you load yazpt, it'll automatically use emoji.

 ## CentOS 8.1, installed as a "server with GUI"

 By default, all of yazpt's emoji and the `<exectime>` segment's Unicode hourglass get rendered as ugly "missing glyph" boxes in GNOME Terminal.
 You can fix both issues by installing the [Noto Color Emoji](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoColorEmoji.ttf) and [Noto Emoji](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoEmoji-Regular.ttf) fonts.

 CentOS doesn't automatically load `~/.Xresources`, which I suppose has something to do with the transition to Wayland.
+This leaves XTerm's unfortunate default configuration active.
 One way to address the problem is to use `~/.Xdefaults-HOSTNAME` instead, e.g. `ln -sv ~/.yazpt/resource/Xresources ~/.Xdefaults-$(hostname)`.

 ## Debian 10.3, installed with default settings

 In GNOME Terminal, yazpt's default hourglass as rendered as a colored emoji, rather than in monochrome and the same color as the execution time text next to it.
 If this bothers you, you can fix it by installing the [Noto Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoEmoji-Regular.ttf).
 This will also give you decent monochrome rendering of yolo's emoji in XTerm.

 On a default installation of Debian, `~/.Xresources` isn't automatically loaded, I guess because Wayland.
+This leaves XTerm's unfortunate default configuration active.
 One way to fix it is to use `~/.Xdefaults-HOSTNAME` instead, e.g. `ln -sv ~/.yazpt/resource/Xresources ~/.Xdefaults-$(hostname)`.

+## elementary OS 5.1 (Hera)

+In elementary OS's default terminal emulator, Pantheon Terminal, everything _almost_ just works (including color emoji), but yazpt's Unicode characters are rendered a bit awkwardly.
+That can be fixed by [changing the terminal's font](https://elementaryos.stackexchange.com/questions/1149/how-can-i-change-the-default-terminal-font) to DejaVu Sans Mono, which is among the pre-installed fonts.

-## Fedora 32
+## Fedora Workstation 32

 GNOME Terminal doesn't render yazpt's Unicode characters very well by default; to fix things up, click `Terminal` in the menu bar > `Preferences` > `Unnamed` (or whatever your profile is named) > `Text` tab > check `Custom font`.
 Otherwise everything just works.

+## Kali Linux 2020.2

+In both LXTerminal and QTerminal, everything works out of the box -- except emoji, so yazpt's yolo theme automatically downgrades to emoticons.
+To get emoji in the prompt, just install the [Noto Color Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoColorEmoji.ttf), by copying it to the `~/.local/share/fonts` directory and then running `fc-cache -f` -- next time you load yazpt, it'll automatically use emoji.

 ## Kubuntu 20.04